 We started our day with a morning visit to the streets of Valldemossa, and it was a true gem!
 I must admit that I would have liked to spend my remaining two nights in this picturesque village instead of in Palma de Mallorca.
 The stone facades of the houses are adorned with dozens of plants and flowers, creating a visual feast for the eyes for a plant-lover like me!
 Lose yourself in the narrow streets, with or without a guide, and simply soak in the beauty of your surroundings.

 Our stay in Mallorca was limited to four days, making it challenging to choose our final destination!
-Given our love for the southeastern coves of the island, we decided to return there for another visit.
+Given our love for the southeastern coves of the island, we decided to return there in the afternoon for another visit.

 In hindsight, I’d recommend allowing at least 5 full days (6 nights) to truly explore Mallorca, and ideally, a full week.
 Here’s the rest of the itinerary I would have followed if we had spent 5 days in Mallorca.